MatthewCallis/super-pads/README.md

 ## Roadmap

-Features I have planned to work on as time permits and there are others using the app.
-Roughly in order:
+Features I have planned to work on as time permits, roughly in order:

 - Investigate alternatives to Electron like [Tauri](https://github.com/tauri-apps/tauri).
 - Copy & Paste between pads to move one pad to another or copy one pad to another.